Fall Foliage Will Peak In Mid-October In Philadelphia Region, According To 2021 Smoky Mountain Prediction Map

 PHILADELPHIA (CBS) — Calling all fall lovers!
 The Smoky Mountains recently released its 2021 Fall Foliage Prediction Map breaking down when the best time to see the leaves change across the country.

 According to the map, the leaves will be near peak around Oct.
 18 and then will be at their peak around Oct.
-25. During peak foliage, the leaves will have the most vivid orange, red and yellow hues.READ MORE: WATCH: Surveillance Video Catches Olney Drive-By Shooting That Killed 1, Injured 5
+25. During peak foliage, the leaves will have the most vivid orange, red and yellow hues.READ MORE: WATCH LIVE: Philadelphia Officials To Provide COVID-19 Response Update

 The Smoky Mountains National Park says “while no tool can be 100% accurate, this tool is meant to help travelers better time their trips to have the best opportunity of catching peak color each year.”